by Becky Hansis-O'Neill, Senior Producer April 17th, 2018

 I am really excited about the approach our team took here in creating such immersive and compelling environments.
 Having visitors board a realistic looking research vessel and base station is great way to connect with younger audiences and get them excited about penguins and their habitats.
 If we can get visitors engaged and they can feel empathy for these animals, it can lead to the kind of outcomes the BioPark, and all of us involved in the project, would like to see.

-We will post an update when the exhibition is complete.
-While it is still under construction, community members can support Penguin Chill education programs and conservation initiatives that protect wild penguins.
-Click here for more information, email us at [email protected], or call 505-764-6297.
+Edited 07/23: The exhibition is complete.
+Community members can support Penguin Chill education programs and conservation initiatives that protect wild penguins.
+Click here for more information, email the New Mexico BioPark Society at [email protected], or call them at 505-764-6297.